MicrosoftDocs/ai-builder/ai-builder-docs/use-model.md

 # Use your model

-After you publish your model, you can use it across the Power Platform to create end-to-end solutions that meet your business needs.
+After you publish your model, you can use it across Microsoft Power Platform to create end-to-end solutions that meet your business needs.
 In this topic, you'll learn all of the different ways you can use your model.

 After you publish your model, a **Use model** button appears in the **Performance** section.
 This opens a pane that shows all of the ways you can use your model.
 These options vary based on your AI model type.